Genshin Impact Quiz 2.0 offers even more free Primogem rewards

-A new Genshin Impact quiz is live, and it’s something to take note of.
-Fans rarely turn down opportunities to earn free Primogems, and HoYoverse’s knowledge-based contest, returning as HoYo Quiz 2.0, has plenty to offer.
+A new Genshin Impact quiz is live soon, and it’s something to take note of if you’re after free stuff in HoYoverse’s massive RPG.
+Fans rarely turn down opportunities to earn free Primogems without relying on Genshin Impact codes, and HoYoverse’s knowledge-based contest, returning as HoYo Quiz 2.0, has plenty to offer.
 And this time, the event is aiming to be even bigger and better than the previous HoYo Quiz by increasing both the maximum number of participants allowed and the number of rewards.

 Each game in HoYo Quiz 2.0 will allow 20,000 players to join, and participants can now earn up to 1,500 Primogems in each round of the contest, while 40 sets of 60 Primogems will be distributed to spectators.
 On top of the extra rewards, there are also a few other slight differences and new features that shake up the gameplay in unexpected ways, even for returning players.